-As part of UMMen's liquidity management plan, cash in excess of daily requirements are invested in GCFA's short-term pooled investment fund.
+As part of UMMen's liquidity management plan, it structures its financial assets to be available as its obligations come due.
+Cash in excess of daily requirements are invested in GCFA's short-term pooled investment fund.
 Management of UMMen believes that the financial assets available within one year of the statement of financial position are sufficient to meet cash needs to fund general expenditures as they become due in the normal course of business.